 Below is a non-exhaustive list of attributes found in location data:

-The Mobile Ad ID (sometimes called AD-ID or MAID) field is a unique identifier of smartphones.
+The Mobile Ad ID field is a unique identifier of smartphones.

 Google's Ad ID version is known as the Google Advertiser Identification (GAID) while Apple's Ad ID version is called Identifier For Advertisers (IDFA).

 Mobile Ad IDs helps to identify, track and differentiate between mobile devices.

 Timestamps are typically used for logging events alone or in a sequence.

 In the case of location data, they provide context to the movement of a particular device.

 Location data feeds commonly record timestamps in Unix time, otherwise known as Unix Epoch time, or Epoch for short.